amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 65.md

 Dallim has a contingency spell cast on him that activates when he gets below 30 hp.
 When it activates, it dimension doors him up to Ileus, who then teleports them away, back to Castellum.
 #### IN THE EVENT OF A TPK
 The party feel their souls leave for the Scales of Life in the Outlands.
 They appear in a long line of souls waiting to enter a large room through huge wooden doors.
-They wait around for a bit in the line before they feel their souls sucked back to
+They wait around for a bit in the line before they feel their souls violently pulled back to their bodies.
+They regain consciousness and find themselves restrained, having been revived by Ileus.
+It is now night time in the Feywild, and Dallim is about to begin his attack on Lethandil.
+He briefly